Brandon-Wass/Tk_Clockipy/README.md

   **Interactive**: Click anywhere on the screen to close the application.

+  **Custom Background**: Customize the background with an image of your own.

   **Set Alarm**: Incremental buttons to set hours and minutes for the alarm.

   **Visual Alarm**: A pop-up notification appears when the alarm rings.